Sacred Squadron (Greece): Establishment

 Immediately after the German occupation of Greece in April–May 1941, the Greek government fled to Egypt and started to form military units in exile.
 The plethora of officers in relation to the number of ordinary soldiers, led Air Force Lt.
 Colonel G. Alexandris to suggest the creation of an Army unit, formed by officers, with soldier's duties.
 This suggestion was approved by the Commander of the II Greek Brigade, Infantry Colonel Alkiviadis Bourdaras.
-Some volunteers that fled firstly to Turkey were told that they would not be accepted if identified as soldiers.
 Therefore, according to reports they claimed to be Greek officers and later joined the original group of officers.
 Firemen were also reported in that group.
 Thus, in August 1942 the "Company of Chosen Immortals" (Λόχος Επιλέκτων Αθανάτων) was formed under Cavalry Major Antonios Stefanakis in Palestine, with 200 men.
 Initially, the unit was organized as a machine gun company and intended to be attached to the II Greek Brigade, then under formation.

 However, on September 15, 1942, the unit's new commander, Colonel Tsigantes, renamed the unit to "Sacred Band" after the Sacred Band of Thebes and the Sacred Band of the Greek Revolution, and successfully applied for its conversion into a special forces unit.
+Greek Cypriots also took part in the Sacred Squadron.